Mark 9: 38-50

 Jesus went on to tell the disciples about those who cause the weak to stumble.
 It is false teachers who cause the weak to stumble.

 What will happen to those who cause the weak to stumble?
-Nothing good, would be an understatement.
-God punishes in the most severe way those who derailing the faith of any the least significant.
+Nothing good would be an understatement.
+God punishes most severely those who derail the faith of any of the least significant.

 God is a severe avenger of injustice.
 So severe is God’s wrath that it is better to suffer anything else.

-So great is God wrath towards sin that anything that causes sin, we are to cut it off.
+So great is God’s wrath towards sin that anything that causes sin, we are to cut off.
 We are to be zealous in our pursuit of righteousness.
 We are to oppose anything that opposes it.
-Even if it is our right hand, foot or eye.
+Even if it is our right hand, foot, or eye.

 Jesus said, “Everyone will be salted with fire.”The fire will purify some.
 The fire will destroy others.
 Pray the Lord preserves you when you are in the fire.